 To volunteer to be a Modification Workgroup member, please visit the Volunteering for Groups page and fill in the form there.
 We will then send you all the required paperwork to become a Workgroup member.

-Please note that you will only need to do this once, and you are then free to join any future Modification Workgroup.
-You do not need to complete this process if you only wish to be an attendee.
+Please note that you will only need to do this once, and you are then free to join any future Modification Workgroups.
+You do not need to complete this process if you only wish to attend as a non-voting participant.